defenseunicorns/pepr-docs/site/content/en/main/user-guide/sdk.md

 ## See Also

 Looking for information on the Pepr mutate helpers?
-See [Helpers](../actions/mutate/) for information on helpers for mutate actions.
+See [Mutate Helpers](../actions/mutate#mutate-helpers) for information on those.